 Image

 We start with a traditional Welcome Smoking Ceremony which many wayilak may not have experienced before.
-Next, we embark on a sensory journey to learn about the ways that Taungurung culture is connected to plants – this includes tasting bush foods, identifying plants through smell, finding and grinding seeds for food and listening for frogs, insects and birds as indicators of healthy eco-systems.
-We’ll have damper and tea, teach them a dance and finish with an art class to make a unique keepsake that tells their own story of what they’ve learned from the experience.
+Next, we embark on guided walk’n’talk journey to learn about the ways that Taungurung culture is connected to plants – this includes tasting bush foods, identifying plants through smell, finding and grinding seeds for food and listening for frogs, insects and birds as indicators of healthy eco-systems.
+We’ll have morning tea, an art class and the opportunity for a photo wearing the possum skin cloak.
 We meet, we mingle, we move, we make.
 We look forward to welcoming you.

 Inclusions

-Two Taungurung guides, Welcome Smoking Ceremony, Sensory plant journey including bush tucker tasting, damper and tea, art class and wooden leaf for each child to take home
+Two Taungurung guides, Welcome Smoking Ceremony, Sensory plant journey including bush tucker tasting, cookies and tea, art class and souvenir artwork for the children to take home

 Image